Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Related work

-\paragraph{Segmentation for classification. }In this paper, we built a segmentation network to \textbf{"see"} the visual concepts.
-Segmentation as part of a classification network is a common solution in some computer vision applications, e.g., region-based fine-grained image recognition~~\cite{he2017mask, huang2020interpretable}, scene recognition~\cite{lopez2020semantic} and defect detection~\cite{bovzivc2021end,xu2020weakly,racki2018compact}.
-Huang et al.~\cite{huang2020interpretable} weakly localized different parts of objects via region grouping and predicted fine-grained labels from the region features.
-Mask CNN~\cite{wei2016mask} masks learned features with the segmentation prediction.
-Semantic-aware scene recognition model (SASceneNet)~\cite{lopez2020semantic} treats segmentation as another modal.
-It learns features from segmentation and from the input image in different branches and fuses them to make a final prediction.
-Bozic et al.~\cite{bovzivc2021end} proposed a two-stage network detecting defects based on the high-level features learned from a segmentation network.
-These segmentation-for-classification methods provide visual explanations~\cite{wei2016mask}.
-In this paper, our model does not only provide visual explanations, but more importantly, the proposed model also allows human intervention in the learned segmentation.
+In this paper, we built a segmentation network to \textit{\textbf{``see"}} the visual concepts.
+Segmentation as part of a classification network is a common solution in some applications, e.g., region-based fine-grained image recognition~~\citep{he2017mask,huang2020interpretable}, scene recognition~\citep{lopez2020semantic} and defect detection~\citep{bovzivc2021end}.
+Huang et al.~\citep{huang2020interpretable} weakly localized different parts of objects via region grouping and predicted fine-grained labels from the region features.
+Semantic-aware scene recognition model (SASceneNet)~\citep{lopez2020semantic} treats segmentation as another modality.
+It learns features from segmentation and the input image in different branches and fuses them to make a final prediction.

+These segmentation-for-classification methods provide visual explanations~\citep{wei2016mask} but risk information leakage.
+In this paper, we address the leakage by employing visual explanations as an information bottleneck.